microsoft/AutonomousDrivingCookbook/AirSimE2EDeepLearning/README.md

 ### Background needed

-At the very least, you need to be familiar with the basics neural networks.
-You are not required to know advanced concepts like LSTMs or Reinforcement Learning but you should know how Convolutional Networks work.
-A really good starting point to get a strong background in a very short amount of time is [this great book](http://neuralnetworksanddeeplearning.com/) written by Michael Nielsen.
+You should be familiar with the basics of neural networks and deep learning.
+You are not required to know advanced concepts like LSTMs or Reinforcement Learning but you should know how Convolutional Neural Networks work.
+A really good starting point to get a strong background in a short amount of time is [this highly recommended book on the topic](http://neuralnetworksanddeeplearning.com/) written by Michael Nielsen.
 It is free, very short and available online.
 It can provide you a solid foundation in less than a week's time.

 You should also be comfortable with Python.
 At the very least, you should be able to read and understand code written in Python.